axibase/atsd/api/sql/examples/regularize.md

   WITH INTERPOLATE(30 SECOND, LINEAR)
 ```

-> A value at 08:00:00 is not returned because there is no prior value in `INNER` mode to interpolate between it and the value at 08:00:18.
+> A value at 08:00:00 is not returned because there is no prior value in the `INNER` mode to interpolate between it and the value at 08:00:18.

-> Values at 08:05:00 and 08:05:30 are not returned because there is no value after 08:04:48 in `INNER` mode.
+> Values at 08:05:00 and 08:05:30 are not returned because there is no value after 08:04:48 in the `INNER` mode.

 ```ls
 | datetime                 | value  |